Identity tourism

-Identity tourism may refer to the act of assuming a racial, ethnic, socioeconomic, sexual or gender identity for recreational purposes, or the construction of cultural identities and re-examination of one’s ethnic and cultural heritage from what tourism offers its patrons.
+Identity tourism refers to the ways in which travel ties into different dimensions of identity.
+It covers travel motivated by interest in ones own or others' racial, ethnic, socioeconomic, sexual or gender identity.
+It also concerns the construction of cultural identities and re-examination of one's ethnic and cultural heritage via tourism.

-Research dates back to a 1984 special issue of Annals of Tourism Research guest edited by Pierre L. van den Berghe and Charles F. Keyes.
+Research on the topic of identity and tourism dates back to a 1984 special issue of Annals of Tourism Research guest edited by Pierre L. van den Berghe and Charles F. Keyes.
 This volume examined the ways in which tourism intersects with the (re-)formation and revision of various forms of identity, particularly ethnic and cultural identities.
 Since that time, various scholars have examined the intersection between dimensions of identity and tourism.
+For instance, anthropologist Edward Bruner wrote extensively about tourism and personal identity change in a key article published in the Annals of Tourism Research (See Bruner, Edward M. 1991.
+“The Transformation of Self in Tourism.”
+Annals of Tourism Research 18 (2): 238–50).